A doctor in the pediatrics department speaking with a group

 Overview

-The Division of Pediatric Gastroenterology and Nutrition plays an active role in the education of medical students.
-We offer a gastroenterology elective to fourth-year students and participate in the instruction of third-year students.
+The division offers a Gastroenterology elective to fourth-year students and participates in the instruction of third-year students.
 The division has mentored students who have expressed interest in pediatrics and provides ongoing student lectures.
-We also mentor college students interested in medicine who participate in the Summer Clinical Internship Program at Robert Wood Johnson Medical School.
+The division also mentors college students interested in medicine who participate in the Summer Clinical Internship Program at Robert Wood Johnson Medical School.

 Clinical Care Services